DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/introduction.rst

 An *Element* in the RSS world represents a Grid Element as described on the `RFC5`_.
 It can be any of the following:

-* Node
 * Resource
 * Site

 Elements are the information unit used on RSS.
 Everything is an Element, and all are treated equally, simplifying the design and reducing the complexity of the system.
-If all are treated equally, the reader may be wondering why three flavors instead of just an Element type.
+If all are treated equally, the reader may be wondering why two flavors instead of just an Element type.
 The answer for that question is simply to keep them separated.
 On the RSS they are treated equally, but in Real they have very different significance.
 Marking as unusable a Site or a CE on the RSS requires the same single and unique operation.
 However, the consequences of marking as unusable a Site instead of one if its CEs by mistake are not negligible.